Make your trip as enjoyable as possible by checking out the latest travel news in and around Halifax.

 Westgate is ideally situated in the heart of Halifax, just 20 minutes off the M62.

-Shoppers travelling by car can use Westgate's own car park available 24/7.
-This can be found be found on Horton Street HX1 1PU.
+Shoppers travelling by car can use The Horton Street Carpark, (adjacent to Westgate Arcade) HX1 1PU.

 Whilst the bus station is only a five minute walk away, you can get even nearer by hopping on any buses that stop on Horton Street and Albion Street.